 To delete a property, hover over the listing and then click the X on the right side.
 XenMobile Server deletes the item immediately.

-The remaining Device Details sections contain summary information for the device.
+The remaining Device Details sections have summary information for the device.

 - User Properties: Displays RBAC roles, group memberships, volume purchase accounts, and properties for the user.
 You can retire a volume purchase account from this page.

 - Assigned Policies: Displays the number of assigned policies including the number of deployed, pending, and failed policies.
-Provides the policy name, type and last deployed information for each policy.
+Provides the policy name, type and last deployment information for each policy.

 - Apps: Displays, for the last inventory, the number of installed, pending, and failed app deployments.
 Provides the app name, identifier, type, and other information.
 For a description of iOS and macOS inventory keys, such as HasUpdateAvailable, see Mobile Device Management (MDM) Protocol.